kennytilton/mxtodomvc/README.md

 ````
 Simply by propagating change between functional properties, and manifesting those changes to the outside world, the Matrix library brings declarative, transparent, functional applications to life.

-### Extending the scope: Lifting
+### Extending the scope: lifting
 We explained above how the computed `:class` "completed" got propagated to the actual DOM classlist by an observer.
 That hints at the next fundamental, which we call "lifting".

 The DOM knows nothing about Matrix, so we developed sufficient "glue" code to make it seem as if it did.
-That is mxWeb: six hundred lines of code creating two classes (one for HTML tags, one for CSS Styles) and enough other code to translate HLL handlers into native handlers.
+That is mxWeb: six hundred lines of code creating two classes (one for HTML tags, one for CSS Styles) and other code to translate HLL handlers into native handlers.
 In the full implementation of TodoMVC we will see even more systems lifted into the Matrix: routing, XHR, localStorage, and even the system clock.

+#### Really?
+Can we really program this way?
+This 80KLOC [Algebra](https://tiltonsalgebra.com/#) Common Lisp app consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
+Everything runs under matrix control.
+It lifts Qooxdoo JS, MathJax, Postgres and more.
+The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
+On complex dispays of many math problems, a little over a thousand values are dependent on other values.

+This is the story of another 80KLOC Matrix app, a [clinical drug trial management system](http://smuglispweeny.blogspot.com/2008/03/my-biggest-lisp-project.html) with dataflow even more deeply extended to a persistent Lisp object system (CLOS) database.

 ### Related work
 > "Derived Values, Flowing" -- the [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line